nperno/blog/readme.md

 https://cli.vuejs.org/guide/deployment.html#github-pages

 ## todo
-- routing is not working right, can i bing the api reslts to an object - feels like i can
+- can i bing the api reslts to an object - feels like i can
 - add a transition when opening a post
 - it should just be able
 - search